jwist/hastaLaVista/docs/_posts/2020-08-28-characterisation-of-human-phenotypes-using-R.markdown

 categories: R, metabolic profiling, phenotyping
 ---

 Characterising and understanding how human phenotypes relates to populations requires being able to count the occurrence of certain traits in individuals from different populations.
-Using NMR and MS based metabolic profiles, this means being able to estimate the presence of a **feature**, aka a signal, across the whole dataset aggregate the results by population and estimate if the occurrence vary significantly from one population to another.
+Using NMR and MS based metabolic profiles, this means being able to estimate the presence of a **feature**, aka a signal, across the whole dataset, aggregate the results by population and estimate if the occurrence vary significantly from one population to another.

-Because NMR is known to be quantitative, the ideal solution would be to extract the concentration of as many metabolites as possible and stratify these latter.
+Because NMR is known to be quantitative, the ideal solution would be to extract the concentrations of as many metabolites as possible and stratify these latter.
 However, this step is not always as trivial as it sounds.
-Instead of a proper quantification we could estimate the presence or absence of a signal, aka a trait, by the computing cross-correlation between a **feature of reference**, i.e., an arbitrarily chosen portion of the spectra with a well formed pattern (signal), and the same portion from other individuals.
+Instead of a proper quantification we could estimate the presence or absence of a signal, aka a trait, by computing cross-correlation between a **feature of reference**, i.e., an arbitrarily chosen portion of the spectra with a well formed pattern (signal), and the same portion from other individuals.

 A complete description of the process can be found [here][paper-link]